NourAhmadJob/Todo-task/README.md

 third-party-libraries such as : (Bloc | Hive | GetIt | screenUtil | flutterToast | dartz |
 pathProvider)

-I used Uuid package for generate hard id for every new todo
+I used Uuid package for generate hard id for every new todo.

+In closing ,Thank you all for your good work and commitment.
+Let's continue striving for excellence in all our endeavors.

+best regards
+Nour Ahmad

+{email : nourjob202@gmail.com , phone: +963954295352}